CeciliaSwe/portfolio-5th/README.md

 #### Model

-An initial model was created with and is uploaded to a separate folder along with ERDs.
+An initial model was created with LucidCharts and is uploaded to a separate folder along with ERDs.
 ERDs have been modified along the way and final versions can be viewed here - [View](assets/erd_initial/Database%20ER%20diagram%20_24May2022_final.pdf)

 ![ERD](assets/erd_initial/erd.png)